ResearchIT/pronto-user-docs/docs/r.md

         r/3.6.3-py3-sxv6dw3
 ```

-If you use one install.packages to install modules in your home directory using any of these, those packages will be installed into the same folder in yoru home directory, and will work under that R module.
+If you use one install.packages to install modules in your home directory using any of these, those packages will be installed into the same folder in your home directory, and will work under that R module.
 However, if you later load a different R module, those packages you installed might not work when you try to use this with this R module.
-This happens frequently for packages with compield C extensions.
+This happens frequently for packages with compiled C extensions.
 We recommend you use the load same R module each time you install packages and in all of your scripts.